theoden8/sh-project/README.md

 * homomorphism_solver.pyx: mediocre homomorphism solver (rewritten in Cython)

-* plot_graph_families.py: generates pictures of some graph families.
-Exists here for the purposes of testing graph_utils

 * solve_homomorphism.py: tries to find a homomorphism between two given graphs

 * plot_homomorphism.py: generates an image of a given graph homomorphism